 You can use the settings in the table below with the Certificates payloads.

 The display name for the certificate.

 Certificate or identity data

-iPhone, iPad, Mac and Apple TV devices can use X.509 certificates with RSA keys.
-The formats and recognised file extensions are:
+iPhone, iPad, Mac, and Apple TV devices can use X.509 certificates with RSA keys.
+The formats and recognized file extensions are: